sst/guide/_examples/how-to-debug-lambda-functions-with-intellij-idea.md

 ---
 layout: example
-title: How to debug Lambda functions with WebStorm
+title: How to debug Lambda functions with IntelliJ IDEA
-short_title: Debug With WebStorm
+short_title: Debug With IntelliJ
 date: 2021-11-13 00:00:00
 lang: en
-index: 2
+index: 3
 type: editor
-description: In this example we will look at how to debug AWS Lambda functions with WebStorm using Serverless Stack (SST).
+description: In this example we will look at how to debug AWS Lambda functions with IntelliJ IDEA using Serverless Stack (SST).
-short_desc: Using WebStorm to debug serverless apps.
+short_desc: Using IntelliJ IDEA to debug serverless apps.
-repo: webstorm
+repo: intellij-idea
-ref: how-to-debug-lambda-functions-with-webstorm
+ref: how-to-debug-lambda-functions-with-intellij-idea
-comments_id: how-to-debug-lambda-functions-with-webstorm/2529
+comments_id: how-to-debug-lambda-functions-with-intellij-idea/2530
 ---

-In this example we will look at how to debug AWS Lambda functions with [WebStorm](https://www.jetbrains.com/webstorm/) using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to debug AWS Lambda functions with [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) using [Serverless Stack (SST)]({{ site.sst_github_repo }}).

 SST allows you to build and test Lambda functions locally using [Live Lambda Development]({{ site.docs_url }}/live-lambda-development).
 This means that you can attach breakpoints and inspect your Lambda functions locally, even if they are invoked remotely.